mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 <img src="{{  site.baseurl  }}/images/projects/decision_tree/tree1.png" height="75%" width="75%">
 </center>

-Starting with the root, each node in the tree asks a binary question (e.g., _"did the user put the item in their shopping cart?"_) and passes the feature vector to one of two child nodes depending on the answer.
+Starting with the root, each node in the tree asks a binary question (e.g., _"Was the session length longer than 5 minutes?"_) and passes the feature vector to one of two child nodes depending on the answer.
 If there are no children -- i.e., we're at a leaf node -- then the tree returns a response: green if yes, orange if no.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/tree2.png" height="75%" width="75%">